uday1201/DSCProjectDummy/README.md

 # DSCProjectDummy
-This is a dummy project we created to show how to collaborate
+This is a dummy project we created to show how to collaborate.